AriFordsham/GHCWiki/internships/jan-stolarek.md

 Unboxed Booleans ([\#6135](https://gitlab.haskell.org//ghc/ghc/issues/6135)) work is in all 8 repos on branch `bool-primops-vX`, where `X` is a number. `X` is increased after rebasing on top of new HEAD (I'm doing this to avoid upstream rebasing).

-Loopification work is in main GHC repo on branch `js-loopification`.
+Loopification work is in main GHC repo on branch [ js-loopification](https://github.com/jstolarek/ghc/tree/js-loopification).